Vancouver Island Photo Workshop

 We’ll meet at 2PM at the Doubletree by Hilton in downtown Victoria for a mandatory orientation session where we’ll go over safety, gear, shooting tips, and workshop logistics.
 After settling into our rooms, we’ll head out to photograph the vibrant gardens, historic architecture, and scenic waterfront that make Victoria one of Canada’s most picturesque cities.

-These days will be dedicated to exploring the wild, rugged beauty of Vancouver Island’s west coast.
-We’ll photograph powerful waterfalls framed by emerald rainforests, windswept beaches scattered with driftwood, sea stacks rising from the surf, and tidepools teeming with life.
+Over the next days we’ll photograph delicate waterfalls framed by emerald rainforests, windswept beaches scattered with driftwood, sea stacks rising from the surf, inland lakes, narrow canyons, and tidepools.
 Expect early mornings, golden-hour shoots, and moody forest light throughout the day.
-Our itinerary will remain flexible so we can respond to the best weather and lighting conditions.
-Some locations may require longer drives, but we are rewarded with exceptional photographic opportunities.
+Our itinerary will remain flexible so we can respond to the best weather and tides.

 Vancouver Island Photo Workshop